-四拳波羅蜜大光明 Shiken Haramistu Daikoumiyo
+四拳波羅蜜大光明 Shikin Haramistu Daikoumiyo

-If you’ve ever taken a Martial Arts class at a Bujinkan Dojo, you’ve heard those three somewhat difficult Japanese words shouted at the beginning and end of class: Shiken Haramitsu Daikoumyo.
+If you’ve ever taken a Martial Arts class at a Bujinkan Dojo, you’ve heard those three somewhat difficult Japanese words shouted at the beginning and end of class: Shikin Haramitsu Daikoumyo.
 These words have profound significance – but only if you understand what they mean (much less say them).
 Here I’m going to translate this Buddhist mantra, and the meaning behind one of the most often used phrases in Bujinkan training.

-波羅蜜 Haramitsu ” Wave, Gauze, Sweet Nectar”
+波羅蜜 Haramitsu ” Wave, Silk, Dense”

 - Wave: this is used as a metaphor for instability.
 You can visualize pond; when the water is still it’s flat and stable.
 When throw a stone into the pond it disturbs the stability by creating waves.